m-labs/artiq/doc/manual/core_device.rst

 +++++++++++++++

 * The SW13 switches on the board need to be set to 00001.
-* When connected, CLOCK adapter breaks the JTAG chain due to TDI not being connect to TDO on the FMC mezzanine.
+* When connected, the CLOCK adapter breaks the JTAG chain due to TDI not being connected to TDO on the FMC mezzanine.
 * On some boards, the JTAG USB connector is not correctly soldered.

 VADJ